Data-Science-for-Linguists-2024/German-Political-Speeches-Sentiment-Analysis/final_report.md

 The green party has an extremely small time frame compared to the other parties.
 This party was only founded in 1993, making it a relatively new party.
 It starts with a pretty positive point, then decreases and remains in the negatives.

-## Reflection
+## Reflection/Process
 Overall, I definitely learned from this project.
 I started this project with a lot of ideas on what I could do with this data, but due to lack of time and general mediocre time management, I didn't get to some different types of analyses I had wanted to do.
 This was more so a good start to other types of sentiment/topic analysis.
 Because of this project, I have a better idea of what kind of efforts it takes and what kind of projects I would like to do in the future.
-I also learned about sentiment analyzers.
-I had difficulties finding a good quality German sentiment analyzer, and I ended up using SentiWS after struggling to set up another larger tool.
+I definitely had a hard time focusing how I wanted to do this project.
+I think, because of this, I was a bit scattered in how I did the project.
+The data cleaning went well, and adding values, though tedious, was not bad.
+As I got into analysis, the sentiment analyzer was giving me some issues.
+I had difficulty finding a good quality German sentiment analyzer, and I ended up using SentiWS after struggling to set up another larger tool.
+Because of the time constraint, I continued with the sentiment analysis as it was going, but if I had had more time I would have gone in a different direction with this project, focusing more on topics in political speech.